ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/railroading/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+With your parent's and counselor's approval, do TWO of the following:

 {{#wb-req item="8a1" requirement="Draw a layout of your own model railroad or one that could be built in your home.
 Design a point-to-point track or loop with different routings.
 Include one of the following: turnaround or terminal or yard or siding."}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}